katzwebservices/Constant-Contact-WordPress-Plugin/readme.txt

 * Added: Campaign summary to the top of single Campaign pages
 * EventSpot:
     - Embedding single events using the shortcode with `onlyactive` enabled now shows a "The "{title}" event is no longer active." message.
+    - Maps now link to Google Maps SSL
+    - Location output includes Address 2 and Address 3, if set
 * Fixed: Fix fatal error when updating lists in User Profiles
 * Fixed: Improved Form Designer speed when `WP_DEBUG` is defined
 * Fixed: Admin pages now only process when they're supposed to